-eBooks can be accessed via a Summon search, or searched for directly in an eBook platform.
-Some platforms will require you to enter your username (student number) and password before the eBook will open.
+eBooks can be accessed via a FiNDit search, or searched for directly in an ebook platform.
+Some platforms will require you to enter your username (student number) and password before the ebook will open.
 Others may prompt you to create an account.

-If you downloaded the eBook, or were prompted to loan it, your access will be limited to a set number of days.
-If the loan expires and you haven't finished with it, you can always get access again through Summon or the eBook platform where the book is hosted.
+If you downloaded the ebook, or were prompted to loan it, your access will be limited to a set number of days.
+If the loan expires and you haven't finished with it, you can always get access again through FiNDit or the ebook platform where the book is hosted.

-Sometimes popular textbooks like prescribed text only allow a few people to access them at the same time.
+Sometimes popular textbooks - like prescribed texts - only allow a few people to access them at the same time.

 When limited copies of a book are available, as indicated in the availability pane (see image below) it is recommended that you: